 - Copyright © All rights reserved.
 This document and its intellectual content remains the intellectual property of JOHNSTONE McGEE & GANDY PTY LTD (JMG).
-ABN 76 473 834 852 ACN 009 547 139 The recipient client is licensed to use this document for its commissioned purpose subject to authorisation per 3. below.
-Unlicensed use is - The recipient client is licensed to use this document for its commissioned purpose subject to authorisation per 3. below.
-Unlicensed use is prohibited.
+ABN 76 473 834 852 ACN 009 547 139

+The recipient client is licensed to use this document for its commissioned purpose subject to authorisation per 3. below.
+Unlicensed use is - prohibited.
 Unlicensed parties may not copy, reproduce or retransmit this document or any part of this document without JMG's prior written permission.
 Amendment of this document is prohibited by any party other than JMG.

 This document must be signed "Approved" by JMG to authorise it for use.
-JMG accept no liability whatsoever for unauthorised or unlicensed use. - This document must be signed "Approved" by JMG to authorise it for use.
-JMG accept no liability whatsoever for unauthorised or unlicensed use.
-Electronic files must be scanned and verified virus free by the receiver.
-JMG accept no responsibility for loss or damage caused by the use of files containing viruses. - containing viruses.
-5. This document must only be reproduced and/or distributed in full colour.
-JMG accepts no liability arising from failure to comply with this requirement.
+JMG accept no liability whatsoever for unauthorised or unlicensed use. - Electronic files must be scanned and verified virus free by the receiver.
+JMG accept no responsibility for loss or damage caused by the use of files containing viruses. - This document must only be reproduced and/or distributed in full colour.
+JMG accepts no liability arising from failure to comply with this

-1. Introduction
+1. Introduction3

-2. Analysis and Assessment against E15.5.1
+2. Analysis and Assessment against E15.5.13

-2.1 Response to (A & B)3
+2.1 Response to (A & B)

 2.2 Response to (C)4

 3. Conclusion4

-Attachment A - Overland Flow Path Analysis - Drawings C01 & C02 Attachment B - Maximum Pre-Developed Flow Depth - HEC-RAS Output Attachment C - Gandy & Roberts Site and Stormwater Plan C010 Attachment D - Maximum Post-Developed Flow Depth - HEC-RAS Output Attachment E - Pre & Post Developed Flow Cross-Sections
+Attachment A Overland Flow Path Analysis - Drawings C01 & C02 Attachment B Maximum Pre-Developed Flow Depth - HEC-RAS Output Attachment C Gandy & Roberts Site and Stormwater Plan C010 Attachment D Maximum Post-Developed Flow Depth - HEC-RAS Output

+Pre & Post Developed Flow Cross-Sections Attachment E